ainzzorl/goodcode/_articles/error-prone-test-helper.md

 Error Prone is a static analysis tool for Java that catches common programming mistakes at compile-time.

 It's comprised of hundreds of different checkers searching for different types of defects.
-Checkers inherit the same base class [`BugChecker`](https://github.com/google/error-prone/blob/c601758e81723a8efc4671726b8363be7a306dce/check_api/src/main/java/com/google/errorprone/bugpatterns/BugChecker.java#L399).
+Checkers inherit the same base class [`BugChecker`](https://github.com/google/error-prone/blob/c601758e81723a8efc4671726b8363be7a306dce/check_api/src/main/java/com/google/errorprone/bugpatterns/BugChecker.java#).
 In the nutshell, the interface for a checker is *unit of code (class, method, etc.) in - findings out*.

 ## Problem

 There must be an easy and uniform way to test checkers.
 Tests must be easy to read and easy to write.
-They must abstract away how source code is represented and how these representaions (abstract syntax trees, etc.) are built, how the checker interacts with the rest of the system, etc.
+They must be agnostic to how source code is represented and how these representations (abstract syntax trees, etc.) are built, how the checker interacts with the rest of the system, etc.

 ## Overview

-Error Prone implements a helper class, [CompilationTestHelper](https://github.com/google/error-prone/blob/c601758e81723a8efc4671726b8363be7a306dce/test_helpers/src/main/java/com/google/errorprone/CompilationTestHelper.java), to simplicy writing these tests.
+Error Prone implements a helper class, [`CompilationTestHelper`](https://github.com/google/error-prone/blob/c601758e81723a8efc4671726b8363be7a306dce/test_helpers/src/main/java/com/google/errorprone/CompilationTestHelper.java), to simplicy writing bug checkers.

 It is initialized with the checker under test and accepts source code to run the checker on.
 That code can either be inlined in the test, or read from another file.

-The test author annotates the input code with comments marking where the checker must fire and what it must say.
+The test author annotates the input code with comments marking where the checker must fire and what it must output.

 `CompilationTestHelper` then runs the checker on the provided code and compares its output with the expectation extracted from the marker comments.